 Before Classes Begin

-- Familiarize yourself with the four courses we offer.
+- Familiarize yourself with the three courses we offer.

 - Using the self-assessment guidelines below, assess your level of confidence, experience, and skill with writing.